bstrebel/pimatic-phone/README.md

 <img src="https://raw.githubusercontent.com/bstrebel/pimatic-phone/master/screenshots/2FA.png" width="480">

+## Android devices
 As of Rev. 0.4.6 an additional API call _updatePhone_ provides a simple to use interface for **Android** devices running the Tasker APP.
 Download and import the [sample project](https://raw.githubusercontent.com/bstrebel/pimatic-phone/master/assets/Pimatic.prj.xml) to Tasker and change the server settings in the HTTP Get task.
 See the [Tasker Setup Guide](https://github.com/bstrebel/pimatic-phone/blob/master/assets/TaskerSetup.md) for details.

+## Location Map
-The location map allows you to define such well known location tags and let you use the most suitable method (native apps, tasker jobs, GPS/GSM tracking, WLAN connections, etc.) to update the location of a mobile device.
+The location map (maintained in the plugin settings) allows you to define well known location tags and let you use the most suitable method (native apps, tasker jobs, GPS/GSM tracking, WLAN connections, etc.) to update the location of a mobile device.

+Since Rev. 0.4.2 **overlapping locations** are supported.
+You can, for example, define a location "Home" with latitude=55.60, longitude=10.80 and radius=250m and a location "NearHome" with the same gps data but a radius of 1000m.
+A distance of 200m will provide the location "Home", 500m give you "NearHome".

 Location tags are similar to geofences and client apps like [Locative](https://github.com/LocativeHQ) for [iOS](https://itunes.apple.com/de/app/locative/id725198453?mt=8) or [Android](https://play.google.com/store/apps/details?id=io.locative.app&hl=de) can be used to update the device location with the new
  GET requests _enter_ and _exit_.
 See API documentation below for details.

-As of revision 0.7.5 all API calls return the current device location on success.
+With revision 0.7.5 all API calls return the current device location on success.
 ```json
 {